SchlossLab/Sze_Obesity_mBio_2016/submission/Response_to_reviewers.md

 **P.6 (line 100) and elsewhere: When first referring to a study by name (e.g., Walters, Finucane, Goodrich) provide the citation.
 This info is in Table 1, but it would be helpful to provide in the text as well.**

-> We have added an explicit reference to the first time we mention the Walters and Finucane studies at LXXX.
+> We have added an explicit reference to the first time we mention the Walters and Finucane studies at L50.
 Also, to respond to a comment from Reviewer 2, we have added the reference numbers to Table 1.
 This should make the connection between the studies and specific references more clear.

 **P.6 (line 103): In the random effects model does study have a random intercept or slope (or both)?**